-• Spot Colour Matching Off-Prints swatches of the CMYK equivalents of PANTONE colours as defined by PANTONE.
+Spot Color Matching Off-Prints swatches of the CMYK equivalents of PANTONE colors as defined by PANTONE.
 (These are the same CMYK values defined in applications that include PANTONE libraries.)
-The CMYK values used to produce the colour, as well as the PANTONE colour name/number, are printed below each swatch.
+The CMYK values used to produce the color, as well as the PANTONE color name/number, are printed below each swatch.

 To print the reference, download the file to the Fiery.
 For the location of the file on the User Software CD, see the User Software Installation Guide.
-If the default Spot Colour Matching setting on the Fiery is not the setting you want to use for printing the PANTONE colours, download the file to the Hold queue, and then override the Spot Colour Matching setting using a job management utility, such as Command WorkStation (see the Job Management Guide).
+If the default Spot Color Matching setting on the Fiery is not the setting you want to use for printing the PANTONE colors, download the file to the Hold queue, and then override the Spot Color Matching setting using a job management utility, such as Command WorkStation (see the Job Management Guide).

-Defining colours
+Defining colors

-The methods and options available for defining colours depend on the type of PostScript application that you are using.
+The methods and options available for defining colors depend on the type of PostScript application that you are using.

-Colour model Application type Colour definition notes Photoshop In Photoshop you can choose colours with various colour models, including HSB, CIE Lab, RGB, and CMYK.
-Page layout application Page layout applications generally use the CMYK colour model.
-Some allow you to define colours with other colour models and may be able to send that data to the Fiery in those other colour models.
-Generally, however, CRDs (which affect only RGB data) do not affect colours defined in page layout applications. СУМК For predictable results with CMYK colours, use the CMYK Colour Reference when defining colours in page layout applications (see "Using colour matching tools with PostScript applications" on page 4-2).
-Cirin Illustration application All illustration applications use the CMYK colour model.
-Although you may be allowed to define colours using other colour models, these applications generally send only CMYK data to the Fiery.
-For predictable results with CMYK colours, use the CMYK Colour Reference pages when defining colours (see "Using colour matching tools with PostScript applications" on page 4-2).
-Different versions of Illustrator support colour models slightly differently (see "Note about colour models in Adobe Illustrator" on page 7-1).
+Color model Application type Color definition notes СҮМК Photoshop In Photoshop you can choose colors with various color models, including HSB, CIE Lab, RGB, and CMYK.
+Page layout application Page layout applications generally use the CMYK color model.
+Some allow you to define colors with other color models and may be able to send that data to the Fiery in those other color models.
+Generally, however, CRDs (which affect only RGB data) do not affect colors defined in page layout applications.
+For predictable results with CMYK colors, use the CMYK Color Reference when defining colors in page layout applications (see "Using color matching tools with PostScript applications" on page 4-34).
+Illustration application All illustration applications use the CMYK color model.
+Although you may be allowed to define colors using other color models, these applications generally send only CMYK data to the Fiery.
+For predictable results with CMYK colors, use the CMYK Color Reference pages when defining colors (see "Using color matching tools with PostScript applications" on page 4-34).
+Different versions of Illustrator support color models slightly differently (see "Note about color models in Adobe Illustrator" on page 7-72).

-Colour model Application type Colour definition notes Photoshop Choose colours in Photoshop with various colour models, including HSB, CIE Lab, RGB, and CMYK.
-Page layout application If the application allows you to define colours in RGB, determine whether it converts the RGB data to CMYK before sending it to the Fiery.
+Color model Application type Color definition notes RGB Photoshop Choose colors in Photoshop with various color models, including HSB, CIE Lab, RGB, and CMYK.
+Page layout application If the application allows you to define colors in RGB, determine whether it converts the RGB data to CMYK before sending it to the Fiery.
 If it does, this will determine which ColorWise print options affect your job.
-RGB For example, if the application converts RGB black (defined in the document as R0%, G0%, B0%) to four-colour CMYK black when it sends the job to the Fiery, the option you select for the Pure Black Text/Graphics print option has no effect when you print the job.
-Illustration application If you define colours in RGB and print directly from the application, the application converts the RGB data to CMYK before sending it to the Fiery.
+For example, if the application converts RGB black (defined in the document as R0%, G0%, B0%) to four-color CMYK black when it sends the job to the Fiery, the option you select for the Pure Black Text/Graphics print option has no effect when you print the job.
+Illustration application If you define colors in RGB and print directly from the application, the application converts the RGB data to CMYK before sending it to the Fiery.
 This conversion by the application determines which ColorWise print options affect your job.
-For example, if the application converts RGB black (defined in the document as R0%, G0%, B0%) to four-colour CMYK black when it sends the job to the Fiery, the option you select for the Pure Black Text/Graphics print option has no effect when you print the job.
-Photoshop Choose named colours from the PANTONE colour library (see Spot Colours Page layout application "Using the PANTONE reference" on page 4-3).
-For best result use the colour definition methods described in "Using swatch colour matching tools" on page 4-2.
-Illustration application
+For example, if the application converts RGB black (defined in the document as R0%, G0%, B0%) to four-color CMYK black when it sends the job to the Fiery, the option you select for the Pure Black Text/Graphics print option has no effect when you print the job.
+Spot Colors Photoshop Choose named colors from the PANTONE color library (see "Using the PANTONE reference" on page 4-35).
+For best results, use the color definition methods described in "Using swatch color matching tools" on page 4-34.
+Page layout application Illustration application